SAP-samples/teched2023-DT169/exercises/ex5/README.md

 ## Summary

-You've now learnt how to consider default values for analytical reports
+You have now configured your application to consider default values in analytical reports

 Continue to - [Exercise 6 - Create and launch Generic Drilldown report for KPI ](../ex6/README.md)